These are fudgy cookies ready in 15 minutes and full of nourishing ingredients to start the day. Plus, the is free and .

 How to store ?

 There are two options here.
-First, you can store these in the fridge, preferably in a sealed container to keep them fresh and moist.
-The no- cookies last up to 1 week in the fridge, then the texture gets moist but they will still be delicious.
-Second option is to freeze the cookie in a sealed box or silicon bags.
-They will defrost in 1 hour at room temperature on the counter top.
+First, you can store these no-bake in the fridge, preferably in a sealed container to keep them fresh and moist.
+The no- cookies last up to 1 week in the fridge, then the texture gets moist, but they will still be delicious.

-Here are some ideas to add on your no- and make them even more delicious!
+Here are some ideas to add to your no- and make them even more delicious!

 - . – melt some and add a on top of your cookies, just before you refrigerate them.
 The will harden in the fridge and add a delicious crunchy texture to these

-- – replace the almonds in the by coconut
+- – replace the almonds in the with coconut.

 How to serve your no- cookies

-An are vegan the best way to serve them is with: is a delicious breakfast or snack.
-Since this no-
+An are vegan, the best way to serve them is with: is a delicious breakfast or snack.
+Since these no-

-- a protein shake – the healthy slow carbs from these free cookies will compliment well the nutrient of the .
+- a protein shake – the healthy slow carbs from these free cookies will complement the .
 It will result in a perfectly balanced vegan breakfast.
 And, if you are a lover, why not using in your shake? is vegan and marries very well with cookies.

-I love healthy and bars for breakfast because they are easy, healthy and perfect for busy mornings.
-Below I listed my favorite and cookies that you may want to try too!
+I love healthy and bars for breakfast because they are easy, healthy, and perfect for busy mornings.
+Below I listed my favorite and cookies that you may want to try!